krishnanlab/teaching/2019-spring_compbio/README.md

 There are several [project deadlines](https://github.com/krishnanlab/teaching/tree/master/2019-spring_compbio#project-deadlines) throughout the course that will help you stay on track, allowing you to complete a substantial project.
 1. Describe your previous research, areas of research interest in bioinformatics / computational-biology, type of project that best fits your interests.
 Post this description in a profile that lets your classmates know you.
 Project profile due **W Jan 16**.
 2. Discuss with Arjun (and any other PI) and read recent papers.
 Briefly describe project ideas.
 Project topic due **F Feb 01**.
 3. Prepare a two-page pre-proposal (Page1: text; Page2: figures & references).
-Project pre-proposal due **W Fri 08**.
+Project pre-proposal due **M Fri 11**.
 4. Write 5-page proposal describing project goals, division of work, milestones, datasets, and challenges.
 Project proposal due **W Feb 20**.
 5. Review proposals.
 Discuss proposal with Arjun.
 Reviews due **F Mar 01**.
 6. Mid-course project presentations on **M Mar 11**, **W Mar 13**, and **F Mar 15**.